Skip to content

 What do we do?

 We organise the logistics for our hiking trips so that you don’t have to.
 We find the locations, book the venues and organise all catering for weekends.
 We even help coordinate transport and lift shares.
-If you don't have transport contact the organiser who will help put you in contact with someone who's driving.
+If you don't have transport, contact the organiser, who will help put you in contact with someone who's driving.

 Our aim is to explore and hike in picturesque and beautiful rural locations throughout the British Isles and beyond.
 We regularly visit all of the UK’s National Parks and Areas of Outstanding Natural Beauty.

-Whilst we often repeat visits to the many great National Parks we do vary the locations we stay at as best as we can.
+Whilst we often repeat visits to the many great National Parks, we do vary the locations we stay at as best as we can.
 We certainly don't repeat the same venues and walks over and over again just because we have a hike or hostel that works and is easy to repeat.
 One look at our past events will show you the variety of places visited.

 EVENING SOCIALS

 We arrange a host of evening events that usually provide an element of the activity.
-We believe it's better to get people together and involved in an activity that they can participate in rather than just organising a Meetup in a pub.
+We believe it's better to get people together and involved in an activity they can participate in rather than just organising a Meetup in a pub.
 However, we normally conclude our events with a social drink or two in a pub.

 Evening events have included: (examples of our events can be viewed in our past events section)